| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 hundreds and thousands of systems are aggregated and analyzed to

-identify policy violations and demonstrate compliance to auditors.
 Since you don’t have the time, budget, or staff to tackle security

 research on your own, let the Security Research Team do it for you.
 With